Continuing Professional Development – CPD

 This leads on nicely from the previous lab on protectors as it’s an extension of part work.
 Over the years I have experimented with the most effective ways to do chair work.
 I have found a pretty sound approach with much room for intuition and flow which I would like to share, it includes a combination of influences from gestalt, couple therapy, NVC (non violent communication) and feeding your demons.

 Creativity is such a great way to access the right side of the brain and from this state insights can flow easily.
-I have 3 particular ideas for this session, one is working with the shamanic drum, I will guide you on a journey to find a part of yourself and offer healing and reclaiming.
-In shamanic language this is called soul retrieval.
-I will also introduce the ‘river cards’.
+We will work with the shamanic drum, enter the transpersonal doorway of calling on ‘guides’.

 I will introduce the reason we need to go back into the past in therapy, I will explore what the past and future even means and then present a structure to guide your client to take their grown up self back in time to help and heal younger parts.
 Drawing on Transactional Analysis, Lifespan Integration and modern understandings of neuroplasticity and active imagination theory.